rlaphoenix/nton/README.md

 2. Download NTON's latest code, `git clone https://github.com/rlaphoenix/nton`
 3. Navigate to the downloaded code repository, `cd nton`
 4. _Optionally_ have Poetry install the virtual-env in the project, `poetry config virtualenvs.in-project true`
-5. Install NTON's dependencies and development tools, `poetry install`
+5. Install NTON's dependencies and development tools, `poetry install -E gui`
 6. Run NTON from within the Poetry venv, `poetry run nton --help`

+> **Note** If you plan to work on or use the GUI during development, then add `-E gui` during Step 5.

 As shown, running the `nton` executable is somewhat different to a normal installation.
 This is because Poetry installs all dependencies and the `nton` shim itself within a virtual-environment, which is like a clone of your Python install